AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-error-pages.md

 1. Create a file named `cdn.yaml` or similar, referencing the syntax section below.

-1. Place the file somewhere under a top level `config` folder, as described in [Configuration Pipeline article](/help/operations/configuration-pipeline.md#managing-in-cloud-manager).
+1. Place the file somewhere under a top level `config` folder, as described in [Config Pipeline article](/help/operations/configuration-pipeline.md#folder-structure).

 1. Create a configuration pipeline in Cloud Manager, as described in the [Configuration Pipeline article](/help/operations/configuration-pipeline.md#managing-in-cloud-manager).